chrisosaurus/icarus/docs/reference.md

-A quick overview of icarus' planned reference semantics
+A quick overview of icarus' planned reference and assignment semantics

 This is all theoretical at this point and still requires much discussion.